WordPress Security Scanning

 Like most add-ons, scan credits are paid for monthly.
 Credits are available in packs of 4 (once a week), 16 (every couple of days) and 31 (daily).
 Alternatively, speak to our friendly team to arrange a custom plan with as many credits as you need.

 Not yet a customer?
-You can trial our Vulnerability scan software in our 10-day free trial.
+You can trial our Vulnerability scan software for free by requesting a trial today.

 Become a part of RapidSpike and start looking after

 your online business – request a trial today